-As the pension fund financial statements as at 31 December 2022 had not yet been prepared in accordance with Swiss GAAP FER 26 at the time this Annual Report was prepared, the most recently available financial statements were referenced.
-It is estimated that the financial statements as at 31 December 2022 will show no material change in the pension fund's economic benefit compared to the previous financial statements.
+As the pension fund financial statements as at 31 December 2023 had not yet been prepared in accordance with Swiss GAAP FER 26 at the time this Annual Report was prepared, the most recently available financial statements were referenced.
+It is estimated that the financial statements as at 31 December 2023 will show no material change in the pension fund's economic proportion compared to the previous financial statements.

-34 Share-based payments
+Share-based payments